You are currently viewing How to Make Buttermilk Biscuits

 I write more in-depth about the secrets in this post, Baking Secrets with Five Recipes but if you want to know the nitty-gritty, there are three main points.

 1. Flour – the key to “light and fluffy” is soft winter wheat.
 The time-honored favorite flour in many families, including my own, is White Lily.
 When I am “cheffing it up” a bit I make a blend of White Lily and Anson Mills Colonial Style Cloth Bolted Pastry Flour.
 I love the combination.
 White Lily is nice and light and the Anson Mills is a very, very finely ground whole wheat flour that’s nutty and rich.
 All wheat flour contains gluten that is activated by moisture and motion.
-Both the White Lily and Anson Mills are naturally low protein flours that make excellent biscuits.
+Both the White Lily and Anson Mills are naturally low-protein flours that make excellent biscuits.

 2. Activating Gluten – Kneading the dough is a no-no. Kneading activates the gluten, which is great when you are making yeast bread, but not so great when you are making biscuits.
 A tender hand is the way to go when making biscuits.